-The process of configuring and setting up a wireless router has gotten a lot simpler over time.
+The process of configuring the router and wireless setup has gotten a lot simpler over time.
 However, using the advice I’ve provided here to setup a router will make things even easier.
 Additionally, you’ll have peace of mind knowing that your home network is protected to the fullest extent possible.

 Routers exist in a variety of versions, which you should be aware of.
 You might ask some of your friends for recommendations on the best routers available in the market.
-Every router comes with a manual that will guide you through the configuration process and help you set up a router.
+Every router comes with manual & factory defaults that will guide you through the configuration process and help you setup a router.
 Still, if you can’t figure out how to configure a router.
-Don’t worry, this article will guide you on how to set up a router without hiring anyone to install it at your home or office.
+Don’t worry, this article will guide you on how to set up a router in simple steps without hiring anyone to install it at your home or office.

 Step 1: Place your wireless router

-The best place for your wireless device is in the middle of your house suggested by all router manufacturers.
+The best place for your wireless device is in the middle of your house or in the open area suggested by all router manufacturers.
 As a result, there will be the evenest distribution of coverage.
 It’s also nearly impossible for the majority of people to accomplish because your router must be connected to your broadband gateway (ISP) of an internet service provider.
 A cable modem, DSL modem, or even a fiber gateway—if you’re lucky—is always mounted on a perimeter wall.

-WAN IP addresses (the unique Internet Protocol addresses that your ISP assigns to your account) and all network traffic will need to be routed through your new router if your gateway has an integrated router.
+WAN IP address (the unique Internet Protocol address that your ISP assigns to your account) and all network traffic will need to be routed through your new router if your gateway has an integrated router.